SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Inject `EntityManagerInterface $entityManager,`.
 - Save the changes: `$entityManager->flush();`.
 - It's enough to return a successful response: `return $this->json([]);`.
+- Let's add this URL as a Stimulus value.
 - Back to `#handleCheckout`.
 - Let's `fetch(this.checkoutHandleUrlValue, {`.
 - Use `method: 'POST',`